 Meaning

-“I thought my life was mapped out.
+In the quote “I thought my life was mapped out.
 Research, living in the forest, teaching and writing.
 But in ’86 I went to a conference and realised the chimpanzees were disappearing.
 I had worldwide recognition and a gift of communication.
-I had to use them.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+I had to use them.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.

 Theme